(tran DOE la pril)

 • Surgery: In patients on chronic ACE inhibitor therapy, intraoperative hypotension may occur with induction and maintenance of general anesthesia; use with caution before, during, or immediately after major surgery.
 Cardiopulmonary bypass, intraoperative blood loss, or vasodilating anesthesia increases endogenous renin release.
 Use of ACE inhibitors perioperatively will blunt angiotensin II formation and may result in hypotension.
 However, discontinuation of therapy prior to surgery is controversial.
 If continued preoperatively, avoidance of hypotensive agents during surgery is prudent (Hillis 2011).

-Blood pressure; serum creatinine and potassium; if patient has collagen vascular disease and/or renal impairment, periodically monitor CBC with differential
+Blood pressure; BUN, serum creatinine and electrolytes; if patient has collagen vascular disease and/or renal impairment, periodically monitor CBC with differential

-2013 ACCF/AHA Heart Failure guideline recommendations: Within 1-2 weeks after initiation and periodically thereafter, reassess renal function and serum potassium especially in patients with preexisting hypotension, hyponatremia, diabetes mellitus, azotemia, or those taking potassium supplements (ACCF/AHA [Yancy 2013]).
+2013 ACCF/AHA Heart Failure guideline recommendations: Within 1 to 2 weeks after initiation and periodically thereafter, reassess renal function and serum potassium especially in patients with preexisting hypotension, hyponatremia, diabetes mellitus, azotemia, or those taking potassium supplements (ACCF/AHA [Yancy 2013]).

 Pregnancy Risk Factor